 The Art of Shaving Unscented Cream for sensitive skin is one of the best, most emollient shaving creams you can use to shave your genitals.
 It's super slick, hydrating, and makes shaving so easy.

-A 5 ounce tub of The Art of Shaving Unscented Cream retails for about $22 on Amazon.
-It's also available in a smaller 2 ounce travel size, for those men that are on-the-go.
+A 5 ounce tub of The Art of Shaving Unscented Cream retails for about $18 on Amazon.
+It's also available in a smaller 2 ounce travel size for men that are on-the-go.

-Antiseptics are a post-shave product, and the most important step in combating irritation, razor bumps, and ingrown hair--it's essential to the healing process.
+Antiseptics are a post-shave product and are the most important step in combating irritation, razor bumps, and ingrown hair.
+An antiseptic is essential to the healing process.
 Every time you shave you're basically exfoliating your skin, so you want to make sure you apply antiseptic to those open pores.

-Unfortunately, I hear a lot of bad stories from men who have these horrible outbreaks, but none of them bothered to use any post-shave products.
+Unfortunately, I hear a lot of bad stories from men who have horrible breakouts, but none of them bothered to use any post-shave products.

-The Cool Fix is one of the best antiseptic products you can use; when applied to the body it has a cooling effect.
+The Cool Fix is one of the best antiseptic products I've ever used; when applied to the body it has a cooling effect.
 This product also moisturizing, leaving your skin super smooth.

 Antiseptics need to be used immediately after you shave; if you do this, it shouldn't burn or sting.
-If you decide to apply this days later after you've developed some irritation, it will likely sting.
+If you decide to apply an antiseptic days later after you've developed an irritation, it will likely sting.
 You're a man though, suck it up.

 Body powder is a must if you're going to take most the hair off around your pubic area.

 And, if you've never used body powder before, you don't know what you're missing.
-It's addictive; makes your skin feel smooth and dry, and some of the powders smell amazing.
+It makes your skin feel smooth and dry and some brands smell amazing.
+It's addictive.

-Balla Powder is a super fine talc and one of my favorites--the scent is unique and leaves your skin feeling silky.
-Balla offers three talc formulas: Oak Must, Tingly Mint, and Fragrance-Free formula.
+Balla Powder is a super fine talc and one of my favorites–the scent is unique and the powder leaves your skin feeling silky.
+Balla offers three talc formulas: oak must, tingly mint, and a fragrance-free formula.